civilwargeeky/CEA_Wrap/README.md

 We are now on PyPi!

-In a command prompt type ```pip install --upgrade CEA_Wrap``` to upgrade/install CEA_Wrap Click on "releases" on the right side of the main page and download the .zip file.
+In a command prompt type ```pip install --upgrade CEA_Wrap``` to upgrade/install CEA_Wrap

+Or you can click on "releases" on the right side of the main page and download the .zip file, then do ```pip install --upgrade [your zip file name].zip```

 You can now import it as any other python module with ```import CEA_Wrap```.
 Whenever you import the file, it will put the required thermo.lib and trans.lib files into your current directory.

 # Examples
-You can view the "very_simple_example.py" file in this repository for examples on use.
+Examples on basic use can be found in the "examples" directory.

+Or you can run a short demo by doing "python -m CEA_Wrap" on the command line!

 # Documentation

 ## Specifying Materials
   In order to run problems, you must create materials.
 Materials must be either Fuel or Oxidizer (F or O) objects